XMR-CTRL/Oxide-Lang-REUPLOAD-/README.md

-# Oxide (THIS README IS OLD AND IS PENDING UPDATE)
+# Oxide (THIS README IS OLD AND IS PENDING UPDATE PLEASE REFER TO THE DOCS & CREDITS TO NERO FOR MAKING THEM)

 Oxide is a small compiled programming language with C like curly brace syntax.
 It is written in C++17 and targets LLVM.
 The compiler emits textual LLVM IR and